ODA Fee Guide, Dental Costs Explained

 Emergency Dental Exams are considered a basic service under all dental insurance plans and should be covered to your maximum insurable limit, but be sure to find out from your dental insurance plan provider how much you are eligible for before going ahead with dental treatment.
 Our fees are consistent with the ODA Fee Guide.

-Depending on the diagnosis achieved from the Emergency Dental Exam, the dentist will present to you various treatment options.
-The actual cost of treatment will vary.
+Depending on the diagnosis achieved from the Emergency Dental Exam, the dentist will present to you various treatment options and their associated costs.

 Cost of Teeth Cleaning

-Teeth Cleaning (also known as scaling) is calculated by the amount of time spent by the dentist or dental hygienist cleaning your teeth using a combination of hand scalers and ultrasonic scalers.
-A typical dental cleaning is around 1 hour long, and will therefore cost $257.
+A typical dental cleaning is around 1 hour long, and will therefore cost $261.
 The codes relevant to dental scaling in the Ontario Dental Association’s Suggested Fee Guide appear as follows:

 Scaling